 Note: You can record "partial" bad debt by issuing a fee that's only for part of the amount of the invoice.
 It's not necessary for the fee to cover the whole amount of the invoice.

-- You can then go to the invoice that you'd like to mark as bad debt and click the "Credit Note" button.
+You can then open the invoice that you'd like to mark as bad debt and:

 As result, everything should be reconciled and no amounts should be due for the invoice and credit note.

 Tracking Bad Debt